Techcable/dotfiles/scripts/REQUIRES.md

 These are libraries you can assume are always installed, without needing to use `pip-run`.

-With some exceptions (those that are seperately installed/managed by the system), these packages should be installed via `pip install --user` (into the user site-pacakges).
+With some exceptions (those that are separately installed/managed by the system), these packages should be installed via `pip install --user` (into the user site-packages).

 Even if you do use `pip-run`, these dependencies will already be installed and usable.